rpumpurs/blog/_drafts/2017-07-02-immutable-dtos.markdown

 Data from the DB is often retrieved as plain key value arrays.
 Even projects that use ORMs like [this]({{ page.external_url }}) or other active record implementations do not improve the situation.

-We either pass around full blown active record objects or arrays like this:
+We either pass around full-blown active record objects or arrays like this:
 ```
 Array
 (